osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 Usually this is a task done in a custom [plugin](tutorials?cat=plugins).

 ## Supported Joint Types
-Not all joints can be set to a target velocity by any method.
+Not all joints can be commanded to move at target velocity.
 Revolute, revolute2, prismatic, screw, and universal joints can be set.
-Ball, gearbox, and fixed joints cannot be set to a target velocity.
+Ball, gearbox, and fixed joints cannot be set using any method described below.
 However, while a gearbox joint velocity cannot be set, the parent or child joint can be set if it is one of the supported joint types.

 ## Set Velocity Instantaneously